raminmohammadi/RaminMohammadi.github.io/_posts/2022-06-20-Probability.md

 $$ \LARGE f(x) = \frac{1}{\sqrt{2\pi\sigma^2}}e^{-\frac{1}{2} (\frac- {x-\mu}{\sigma})^2 } $$

 - The parameters $\mu$ and $\sigma$ are also called ***location*** and ***scale*** parameters respectively.

-Compared to other probability distributions, a normal distribution has several notable properties.
+Compared to other probability distributions, a normal distribution has several notable properties:
-**Its graph has a distinctive symmetrical shape** - A normal distribution curve appears symmetrically in the shape of a bell.
+- <ins>Its graph has a distinctive symmetrical shape</ins> - A normal distribution curve appears symmetrically in the shape of a bell.

-**It is characterized by equal values**
-The mean, median, and mode of its data set will all be the same number.
+- <ins>It is characterized by equal values</ins> - The mean, median, and mode of its data set will all be the same number.

-**Data distribution is equally split**
-Regardless of sample size and the sample mean, half the data points will be below  the mean, and half the data points will be above the mean.
+- <ins>Data distribution is equally split</ins>  - Regardless of sample size and the sample mean, half the data points will be below  the mean, and half the data points will be above the mean.

-**It divides its data using standard deviations**
-A standard deviation is a measurement of how far away a data point is from the mean.
+- <ins>It divides its data using standard deviations</ins> - A standard deviation is a measurement of how far away a data point is from the mean.
 The skewness of a data point will depend on the number of standard deviations  it falls from the sample mean.

-**The distribution of data follows an empirical rule of normal probability**
-With a normal distribution of data, 99.7 percent of all data points fall within three  standard deviations from the mean in either direction.
+- <ins>The distribution of data follows an empirical rule of normal probability</ins> - With a normal distribution of data, 99.7 percent of all data points fall within three  standard deviations from the mean in either direction.
 The first standard  deviation of the mean covers 34.1 percent of all data points above the  mean and 34.1 percent of all data points below the mean.
 The second standard  deviation encompasses an additional 13.6 percent of data points above  the mean and another 13.6 percent below the mean.
 The third standard deviation  includes 2.1 percent of data points in either direction—both at the  very top of the scale and the very bottom of the scale.
 This means  you could fall on the ninety-ninth percentile of sample size and still  be within three standard deviations of the mean.
 You have to be a true outlier,  or special case, to go beyond three standard deviations.

-**The total area under the curve has a value of one** - If you were to calculate  the total area under a normal distribution curve, its value would equal  one unit of measure.
+- <ins>The total area under the curve has a value of one</ins> - If you were to calculate  the total area under a normal distribution curve, its value would equal  one unit of measure.